Level0gamedev/fdisk-site/src/thisSite.md

 <details>
 <summary>Still plenty to do to make it just the way I want it.</summary>

-* down arrow - add an arrow icon in top right to scroll to the bottom to make navigation easier.
 * dark mode - investigate non-js way to enable dark mode.
 Will need to add extra css to turn black svgs and pngs into white if needed.
 Moon icon in top right?
-* fix rss - the rss currently has some formatting issues.
-Needs 11ty troubleshooting.
-* fix breadcrumb format - change breadcrumb up top from a list into a string of links, to make it work better with css disabled/text only/gemini
 * backlinks - investigate backlinks as a way to add connectivity between sites.
 * footnotes - test and format (css) footnotes from the 11ty plugin.
 Consider how they will look with bottom navigation AND the possible backlinks?
-* tags - use 11ty tags as categories?
-Place them after "contents of X" up top.
-Should encourage more exploration.
-Possibly wait until the site is decently populated, otherwise they are pointless.
 * seedling icon? - consider adding a seedling icon to let the viewer know what to expect before clicking on a nav link.
 * multi category entries? - can be faked with adding permalink "pages" to 11ty navigation that points to an existing page elsewhere.
 Should have a shortcut/alias icon?
 * fix printing of the website to actually work.
 I think it has something to do with the drop-shadow I use.
+* **done** down arrow - add an arrow icon in top right to scroll to the bottom to make navigation easier.
+* **done** fix breadcrumb format - change breadcrumb up top from a list into a string of links, to make it work better with css disabled/text only/gemini
+* **done** tags - use 11ty tags as categories?
+Place them after "contents of X" up top.
+Should encourage more exploration.
+Possibly wait until the site is decently populated, otherwise they are pointless.

 </details>